resteasy/resteasy.github.io/_posts/2021-12-24-bootstrap-jaxrs31.md

         return RuntimeDelegate.getInstance().bootstrap(clazz, configuration);
     }
 ```
-It passes the application class and other http server configuration, the implementation will take care of other
+It allows setting the application class and other http server configuration; the implementation will take care of other
-things and start this restful application.
+things and start the restful application.
 It's very simple to start an application without packaging and deploying
 to a Jakarta EE container server like WildFly, Tomcat or Glassfish if you don't use other Jakarta EE features.
-Especially, when you want to test the functionalities of the created restful resource class, this provides much easy
+This is very convenient especially when you want to test the functionalities of the created restful resource class.
-api to do this job.

 Java SE bootstrap api provides a configuration to accept the different options to configure the http server like protocol，
 host, port, ssl configuration and rootPath.
 Please check this [example](https://github.com/eclipse-ee4j/jaxrs-api/blob/master/examples/src/main/java/jaxrs/examples/bootstrap/ExplicitJavaSeBootstrapExample.java) for more details.

-### Resteasy Bootstrap API Support
+### RESTEasy Bootstrap API Support
-Since Resteasy 2.3.x, there is embedded container introduced for a test environment or a simple production enviroment
+Since RESTEasy 2.3.x, there is embedded container introduced for a test environment or a simple production enviroment
-without introduces servlet dependencies.
-There are several embedded containers which are added with Resteasy's embedded
+without any servlet dependencies.
+Several embedded container implementations of the server plugin api interface are available:
-server plugin api interface:
  - Undertow
  - JDK HTTP Server
  - Netty
  - Reactor-Netty
  - Vert.x

-All these embedded container implements Resteasy's [EmbeddedJaxrsServer](https://github.com/resteasy/resteasy/blob/5.0.1.Final/resteasy-core/src/main/java/org/jboss/resteasy/plugins/server/embedded/EmbeddedJaxrsServer.java) interface.
+All these embedded container implements RESTEasy's [EmbeddedJaxrsServer](https://github.com/resteasy/resteasy/blob/5.0.1.Final/resteasy-core/src/main/java/org/jboss/resteasy/plugins/server/embedded/EmbeddedJaxrsServer.java) interface.
-Embedded container provides the implementation to start/stop container and "deploy" the deployment.
+Each embedded container provides the implementation to start/stop the container and "deploy" the deployment.
 Here is a Netty embedded container
-example code to demonstrate start the restful service and client sends a request with these apis:
+example code to demonstrate how the restful service is started through these APIs and interacts with a client sending requests:
 ```
       NettyJaxrsServer server = null;
       Client client = null;